Dark Photon Dark Matter without Stueckelberg Mass: Conclusions

 \subsubsection{Acknowledgements}

-We would like to thank Lorenzo Ubaldi for collaboration at the initial stages of this project and Luca Di Luzio and Giovanni Villadoro for discussions.
+We would like to thank Lorenzo Ubaldi for collaboration at the initial stages of this project and Luca Di Luzio, Edward Hardy, Alessio Notari and Giovanni Villadoro for discussions.
 This work is supported by MIUR grants PRIN 2017FMJFMW and 2017L5W2PT and INFN grant STRONG. }